How To Find The Right Surf Camp For Me

 6. What type of vacation are you looking for?

-Are you looking for a “backpack and party” type of vacation?
-Are you looking for a “surf and chill in a hammock with a book” type of vacation?
-Or are you looking for the in-between of “surfing and a few beers or wine glasses at sunset”?
-You should ask the camp managers about what type of travellers they get, and read TripAdvisor reviews about what people are saying about the place.
-It can get quite annoying to get the opposite vibe you are looking for at a surf camp.
+Are you looking for a “backpacker party” type of vacation?
+Are you looking for a “surf and chill in a hammock” vacation?
+Or are you looking for the in-between: “surfing and having a few beers or wine glasses at sunset”?
+You should ask the camp managers about what type of travellers they get and read TripAdvisor reviews about what people are saying about the place.
+Getting the opposite vibe you are looking for at a surf camp can be frustrating.

 how-to-find-the-right-surf-camp-for-me

 7. Are you concerned with “fitting in”?
-(Traveler Age, Sex and Nationality)
+(Guest Age, Gender and Nationality)

-“It would have been a great vacation if I spoke German”.
-This is a review from a random surf camp on TripAdvisor.
+“It would have been a great surf vacation if I spoke German.”
+You can find these types of reviews on TripAdvisor.
 Do some research: What type of people are going to the surf camp?
 What is the average age?
-For example, if you’re a woman and prefer to learn in a camp specialized for women, there are plenty of “Women Surf Camps” out there, so don’t settle on the first camp you see!
+For example, if you’re a woman and prefer to learn in a camp specialized for women, plenty of “Women Surf Camps” are out there, so don’t settle on the first camp you see!

 8. Do you want meals included?

 Some people just want to relax and have it all planned out for them.
 Others like to experience different restaurants and local food.
-Some like a little bit of both – healthy breakfast bar in the morning, and the rest of the meals on your dime and time!
+Some like a little bit of both – a healthy breakfast bar in the morning and the rest of the meals on your dime and time!

 9. What type of structure are you looking for?